 An Affordable Education

-The Law School’s affordable tuition makes legal education possible for students of diverse backgrounds and ensures that students graduate with the skills needed to successfully practice law.
+The Law School’s affordable tuition, at $19,750.00 per year, makes legal education possible for students of diverse backgrounds and ensures that students graduate with the skills needed to successfully practice law.

 A Thirteen-Credit, Six-Semester Legal Writing Program